thibaudcolas/draftjs-filters/README.md

 `filterEditorState` isn't very flexible.
 If you want more control over the filtering, simply compose your own filter function with the other single-purpose utilities.
 The Draft.js filters are published as ES6 modules using [Rollup](https://rollupjs.org/) – module bundlers like Rollup and Webpack will tree shake (remove) the unused functions so you only bundle the code you use.

+If using filters that remove blocks, be sure to use `applyContentWithSelection` to restore the selection where appropriate after filtering.

 ```jsx
 /**
  * Creates atomic blocks where they would be required for a block-level entity